insipx/polkadot-rewards/README.md

 <div align="center">

 # Polkadot Rewards
-### Crawl rewards for a Polkadot/Kusama/Moonriver accounts from subscan.
+### Crawl rewards for Polkadot/Kusama/Moonriver accounts from subscan.
 Outputs to a CSV or Terminal.
 </div>

 <div align="center">